 Known Health-Related Risks to Children from COVID19

-What we know about COVID 19 is changing every day, but there is some good news.
+What we know about COVID-19 is changing every day.
+However, there is some good news.
 Children, although they are infected at the same rate as everyone else, are doing much better than adults.
 Here are some of the risks to children as we know them now during this pandemic: